 Debbie and Ken Oakley testify.
 Debbie is Helen Ortega's daughter and grew up as a Jehovah's Witness.
 Debbie and Ken married.
 Ken was an elder.

-WT Quote: '144,000 faithful Christians to go to heaven. ...
+Watchtower Society Quote: '144,000 faithful Christians to go to heaven. ...
 Who should partake of these Memorial emblems?
 Logically, only those in the new covenant—that is, those who have the hope of going to heaven—should partake of the bread and the wine.
 God’s holy spirit convinces such ones that they have been selected to be heavenly kings.'
-WT, 'What Does The Bible Really Teach?', 2005, page 207.
+'What Does The Bible Really Teach?', 2005, page 207.
 (Notice how the Watchtower would like us to believe the 'Holy Spirit' selects the 144,000.)

 The statements made in the above videos and on this page do not belong to thejehovahswitnesses.org.
 We have not verified any information for accuracy.
 We suggest that you do independent research to confirm or disprove all allegations.
 Please read our disclaimer